Skandharoots/MusicStore/README.md

 It is advised to forward postgresql to port 5432:5432.
-This way you will be able to connect to the database and give yourself admin permissions, according to the steps described in 'Additional setup of databases' section.
+This way you will be able to connect to the database and give yourself admin permissions, according to the steps described in 'Gaining admin account' section.

 ### Accessing the applications